Shashank-Ajgaonkar/banking/README.md

 # banking
-basic banking system for account balance, withdrawal and deposit using java eclipse
+basic banking system for account balance, withdrawal and deposit using java classes and object in eclipse software